powersync-ja/powersync-js/packages/powersync-attachments/README.md

 pnpm install @journeyapps/powersync-attachments
 ```

-## API
+## Usage

-### Implement an `AttachmentQueue`

 The `AttachmentQueue` class is used to manage and sync attachments in your app.

 In this example we are capturing photos as part of an inspection workflow.

 Here is the schema for the `checklist` table:

 ```typescript
 const AppSchema = new Schema([